Category Archives: Server

 • Enable HA for all VMs and LXCs (except TrueNAS)

-• Setup an HA group to govern where the VMs and LXC containers migrate to if a node fails
+• Set up an HA group to govern where the VMs and LXC containers migrate to if a node fails

 Cluster Failover Configuration – VMs & LXCs